lm3nitro/Projects/New/Network Services NFS.md

 ### Scope:

 In the exercise, I will be performing enumeration on a target host that has the NFS service running.
-Based on the information gather from the enumeration, I will attempt to mount a share from the NFS server and see what sensitive information or misconfiguraiton can be exploited.
+Based on the information gather from the enumeration, I will attempt to mount a share from the NFS server and see what sensitive information or misconfiguration can be exploited.

 ### Tools and Technology: